Skip to main content

 It’s probably been a few months at least since your offer on a house was accepted, but the day you’ve been waiting for has now arrived.

-Your conveyancer will send the money to buy the house to the seller’s conveyancer.
+Your conveyancer will send the purchase funds to the seller’s conveyancer.

-You’ve moved in, you house offer has turned into your new home, and you're settling in nicely, but your conveyancer’s work continues.
+You’ve moved in, your accepted offer has turned into your new home, and you're settling in nicely, but your conveyancer’s work continues.

 They will pay any stamp duty you owe and will get the signed paperwork in from the seller’s conveyancer so that they can update the Land Registry.